Structured Coaching and Support for Faculty Promotion, Presentations, and Book Proposals

 Internal mentoring is an essential feature of academia.
 What structured external support adds is:

-This structure helps scholars present their strongest work with clarity, coherence, and confidence, providing a framework for meaningful professional progress.
+This structure helps scholars present their strongest work with clarity, coherence, and confidence, while creating a reliable framework for meaningful professional progress.

 A Collaborative Extension of Institutional Support

-Our two-person team brings experience earning tenure at R1 institutions, including promotion to full professor.
+Our two-person team brings experience at R1 institutions, including successful promotion through tenure and to full professor.
 This perspective allows us to help institutions offer faculty structured, high-level guidance that enhances professional growth.

 These offerings can be delivered as workshops, short series, or pilot cohorts giving institutions a flexible way to provide consistent, high-quality support at scale.